 Think about it.

 And when you come back home after a long and tiring day at work, what do you do?
 Do you watch TV?
 NO!
 Do you play video games?
 NO!
+Do you engage in fruitless hobbies like gardening, sewing, or knitting?
+NO!
 You read.
 You learn.
 You practice.
 You burn the midnight oil.
 Self-education during co-op terms is as important as the job itself.
 Some people are learning more from feeds that they're subscribed to within Google Reader than they ever learned in undergrad and graduate school combined.
 You want to spend all your weekday evenings reading to the point where your eyes hurt.
 You want to essentially teach yourself a new skill-set each week, one that none of your classmates are likely to ever have.

 At Waterloo, most engineers graduate with 6 terms of co-op.
 That's 2 years of solid, real-world work experience on hand.
 Compare that to people who are able to graduate with zero real-world work experience.
 You'll be way ahead of the game, but only if you take my advice as gospel and exploit every single month of co-op to its fullest.